gemamegantara/PSI-App/README.md

 ## Synopsis

 Demo app to show the implementation Pollutant Standards Index (PSI) as seen on https://data.gov.sg/dataset/psi in an iOS application.
-This app using Swift and several third party Library such as : Alamofire, SwiftyJSON, GoogleMaps, Charts, PKHUD.
+This app using Swift 4.0 and several third party Library such as : Alamofire, SwiftyJSON, GoogleMaps, Charts, PKHUD.

 ## Installation

+You can run the project directly.
 No need to run pod install because all the pods already there.

 ## API Reference